Europe East ATLAS of Plucked Instruments

 The concert zither is a typical instrument of the mountainous area of central Europe, so Austria and surroundings.
 Although zithers in general would not be included in this website, this one is different, as there is a fingerboard with frets to play the melody.

 The concert zither is basically a wooden box (although in a nice rounded shape), with on one side (like a kind of keyboard) 5 strings over a fretboard with metal frets.
 Next to the fretboard are about 27 more strings, which are played open.
 They are arranged in 7 chords of 4 strings each, which for orientation are separated by strings in a different colour.
 The strings over the fretboard are tuned with guitar-like tuning machines; to tune the rest you need a tuning key.
-The two top strings are in the same pitch, but appearently not played together.
+The two top strings are in the same pitch, but apparently not played together.

 To play the zither you put it in front of you on a table with the fretboard towards you.
 The right hand picks with a metal thumbpick the melody strings, and with the index or ring finger you strum the chord strings, just aiming for the right chord group.
-The left hand has to push down the strings on the fretboard.
+The left hand pushes down the strings on the fretboard.
 As the highest string is nearest the player, the playing is just the other way around from playing guitar.

-Usually just folk music is played on it and due to the soft sound - mainly only at home.
+Usually just folk music is played on it, and due to the soft sound - mainly only at home.

 For the history of the concert zither see Zitherorchester (in German).